cyberbotics/webots/docs/reference/supervisor.md

 The `wb_supervisor_node_enable_contact_point_tracking` function forces Webots to stream contact point data to the controller.
 It improves the performance as the controller by default uses a request-response pattern to get data from the field.
-The `sampling_period` argument determines how often the field data should be sent to the controller.
+The `sampling_period` argument determines how often the contact point data should be sent to the controller.

 The `wb_supervisor_node_disable_contact_point_tracking` function disables contact point data tracking.